hillarymutaik/HOURLYweather/README.md

-# Cyweather
+# HOURLYWeather

-Cyweather is A web app that allows a user to access and visualize hourly weather forecast data.
+HOURLYWeather is A web app that allows a user to access and visualize hourly weather forecast data.
 The purpose of the application is to enable airstrip operators to make decisions and plans about their flight routines.

-### By Tiberius Mairura, 24/06/2022
+### By Hillary Mutai, 05/07/2022

 ## Landing Page